What is MIPS?

 Changes to the MIPS program due to COVID-19

-On June 24th, the Centers for Medicare & Medicaid Services (CMS) announced additional flexibilities for the Quality Payment Program (QPP), in response to the COVID-19 pandemic.
-For the 2020 performance year, CMS has implemented the Extreme and Uncontrollable Circumstances policy.
+For the 2023 performance year, CMS has, once again, implemented the Extreme and Uncontrollable Circumstances policy.
 This policy allows eligible clinicians, groups and virtual groups to submit an application, requesting reweighting of the Merit-based Incentive Payment System (MIPS) performance categories down to 0%, due to COVID-19.
-The 2020 extreme and uncontrollable circumstances application is open through December 31, 2020.
-Extreme and Uncontrollable Circumstances applications will be reviewed on a case-by-case basis, and if approved, the performance categories included in the application are weighted at 0% and will not contribute to the participant’s final score unless MIPS data are submitted for the 2020 performance period.
-Data submission will void approved applications on a category-by-category basis.
+The 2023 extreme and uncontrollable circumstances application will be available in Spring 2023.
+Extreme and Uncontrollable Circumstances applications will be reviewed on a case-by-case basis, and if approved, the performance categories included in the application are weighted at 0% and will not contribute to the participant’s final score unless MIPS data are submitted for the 2021 performance period.
+In some instances the Extreme and Uncontrollable Circumstances exception will be automatically applied.
+Learn more about COVID-19 flexibilities.

 For questions about MIPS and/or the Quality Payment Program, contact the QPP Help Desk at QPP@cms.hhs.gov